muratk3n/thirdwave/en/tweets/2020/week22d.md

 # Tweets - Week 22d

 If you think u can parachute on the Dem nomination, u are even dumber than your father Fredo...
-And lemme tell you that guy was dumb..
+And that guy was pretty effin dumb lemme tell you..
 He was mostly known for his "oratory skills".
 He gave an ok speech at the 92 Dem convention, so he might have contributed to the election of Bill F-ing Clinton with his "oratory".

 *2020-05-29 14:01:16*